chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 *r0 value based on the given r considering boarder case*

+### Performance of Decompose

+There are k polynomials with 256 coefficients for each that need to be fed into decompose unit in pipeline method.
+After having 1088-bit input into SIPO, Keccak will be enabled parallel with decompose and encode units.
+However, the last round of Keccak will be performed after processing all coefficients.
+Each round of Keccak takes 12 cycles which allows processing of 48 coefficients.
+Since the output length of each encode unit is 4 bits, Keccak works faster than decompose/encode units and SIPO will not have overflow issue.

+For a complete decompose/encode/hash operation for Dilithium ML-DSA-87 with 8 polynomials, 8\*256/4 \+ 12 \= 524 cycles are required using pipelined architecture.

 ## MakeHint Architecture

 The basic approach of the MakeHint(z, r) function involves decomposing both r and r+z into two parts: (r1, r0) for r and (rz1, rz0) for r+z.
 It then proceeds to evaluate whether r1 and rz1 are identical.
 In the event that r1 does not match rz1, it indicates that a hint is necessary to proceed.
 This process is essential for determining when additional information is required to resolve discrepancies between the compared segments.